linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Conclusion**

-This solution now ensures that when the `.sh` file is executed, it sends a Pushbullet notification.
-Upon approval or denial, the decision is recorded in the MySQL database.
-The Bash script then checks the approval status, verifies the OTP, and grants or denies SSH access accordingly.
-The user's record is deleted from the database once access is granted.
+This solution now ensures that the SSH login approval process is properly integrated with MySQL.
+The `.sh` script sends an approval notification via Pushbullet, and after the user approves or denies the login, the Bash script checks the approval status from the MySQL database and verifies the OTP before granting access.
+Once access is granted, the user's record is deleted from the database.
+LG
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 Here’s a corrected and revised version of the implementation, ensuring proper functionality and best practices for integrating Twilio and Duo Security for phone call-based SSH login: